WhiteHouse/write-api-beta-testing/README.md

 If you'd like to form groups to work on a shared project, or post code here for other participants to reuse, please feel free.
 This is your sandbox!

 Note: Looking for the Read API?
-That's HERE.
+[That's here](https://petitions.whitehouse.gov/developers).

 Getting started:
 ----------------

 First you'll need an key for the Write API beta.
 Don't have one?
-You can apply for one HERE.
+[You can apply for one here](http://www.whitehouse.gov/webform/apply-we-people-write-api-beta).

 Each beta tester will be sent petition IDs for a petition with no signatures, a petition that has met the response threshold, and an expired petition.
 These are unique to each beta tester so that you can confirm your signatures effectively.